grant-he/website/content/en/docs/tasks/manage-hugepages/scheduling-hugepages.md

 ```

 - Huge page requests must equal the limits.
 This is the default if limits are
-  specified, but requests are not.
+  specified and requests are not.
-- Huge pages are isolated at a container scope, so each container has own
+- Huge pages are isolated at a container scope, so each container has its own
-  limit on their cgroup sandbox as requested in a container spec.
+  limit on its cgroup sandbox as requested in the container spec.
 - EmptyDir volumes backed by huge pages may not consume more huge page memory
-  than the pod request.
+  than the Pod request.
 - Applications that consume huge pages via `shmget()` with `SHM_HUGETLB` must
   run with a supplemental group that matches `proc/sys/vm/hugetlb_shm_group`.
 - Huge page usage in a namespace is controllable via ResourceQuota similar
-  to other compute resources like `cpu` or `memory` using the `hugepages-<size>`
+  to other compute resources like `cpu` or `memory` using the
-  token.
+  `hugepages-<hugepagesize>` token.